 Covid-19 Travel Guidance

-The Government's latest guidance about using public transport during the Coronavirus outbreak can be read here.
+The Government's latest guidance is that everyone can start to use public transport.
+Their latest advice on travelling during the Coronavirus outbreak can be read here.

 BEFORE YOU TRAVEL

 Anyone can travel, we are not restricting any journeys.
 It has been advised that you should travel at off-peak times and use less busy routes wherever possible.
 You should also reduce the number of changes between services.

 To maximise social distancing it's best to avoid our busiest times which are before 09:00, between 12:00 and 14:00 and between 17:00 and 18:00.
 We've increased service levels across our network to provide sufficient capacity.

 Using contactless methods of payment can eliminate contact with our drivers.
 If possible, purchase tickets in advance on our Touch and Go app on your smartphone, pay using contactless (where available), or use your Smartcard.
 Please only use cash as a last resort.
 If using cash please give the exact fare wherever possible.

 When starting your journey, it is recommended that you:

 - Consider walking or cycling to the stop you arrived at

 - Wash your hands for at least 20 seconds or sanitise your hands - do the same for children within your care if they are travelling.
 Please note it is not possible for us to provide hand sanitiser on our buses.